 David was formerly Founder of Navon Partners, a software startup which identified private companies for investment using public data sources, and Acting CEO of Vertical Key, a SaaS business for managing large-scale events.
 He was previously a Managing Director with Evalueserve, a 2,500-person global research and analytics company, and Founder and CEO of Circle of Experts, an investment research firm acquired by Evalueserve.
 David was formerly Founder and CEO of GoldNames, an Israel-based investment bank in the internet domain name asset class.
 He worked with Bear Stearns’ Investment Banking division in their technology/defense mergers and acquisitions team.
 David holds a Harvard MBA and a Yale BA, both with honors.

 David is co-founder of PEVCTech, an online community focused on helping PE and VC funds make better investments through technology.
 David has led or co-led studies on innovation in the investing industry (an independent project not affiliated with ffVC); on how investors originate investments in private companies (#1 all time most-read study in the Journal of Private Equity); and on how VCs create portfolio company value.

-He grew up in Marin County, Northern California, and learned to program on an Atari 800.
-He trains in parkour, a sport in which crossing the chasm is more than a metaphor.
+David is Founder and Chairman Emeritus of Harvard Business School Alumni Angels of Greater New York, the largest angel group on the East Coast.
+David grew up in Marin County, Northern California, and learned to program on an Atari 800.
+He trains in parkour and bodyweight exercises.
 He speaks passable French and Hebrew but has completely lost the Portuguese he learned while working in Brazil.